babasahebpinjar/docker_ELK/README.md

 		bin/logstash –f logstash.config

-Now we can visualize the dataset and create Pie charts etc..
+Now we can visualize the dataset and create Pie charts etc in Kibana.